 In a city such as London, culture and history are not just paper priorities, everyone has access to these very important experiences.
-As a visitor it can be hard to select which museums to go see in limited time since cost is no barrier.
+As a visitor, it can be hard to select which museums to go see in limited time since the cost is no barrier.

 For those who are fascinated by London’s rich history, there is no shortage of destinations.

 The Museum of London is a good place to start, with exhibits that tell the tale of the earliest prehistoric occupants of the city onwards.
 Sir John Soane’s Museum is a grand house museum that was once the domain of the famed architect and 19th century London gentleman.